Introduction to Zero Trust Architecture

 Conclusion

 Zero trust isn’t a product—it’s a mindset.
 Start small.
 Segment your network.
 Monitor everything in real time.
-Require multi-factor authentication, especially for remote and Free Government Phone California users.
+Require multi-factor authentication, especially for remote users.
 Audit access often, and pull back permissions when needed.
 Policies should adapt as your risks change.
 Every device and user is a potential threat.
 When we accepted that, we got safer.
 You can too.

 Ready to act?
 Join NetworkThreatDetection.com and take control with live threat modeling and risk analysis.